bradford-smith94/informant/README.md

 is given).
 There is also a '--reverse' option if you prefer to see them newest to oldest.

-`informant read` - will print a given news item and mark it as read.
-You must either specify a news item as either an index or a string matching the title, or include the '--all' option.
+`informant read` - if given a news item, will print that item and mark it as read.
+You must either specify a news item as either an index or a string matching the title.
 If you want to use an index it must only be that shown when running `informant list` (without '--unread' or '--reverse').
+If no item is given, will begin looping through all unread items, printing each one and marking them as read with a prompt to continue.
+Passing the '--all' flag will mark all items as read without printing them.

 More options can be found by reading `informant --help`.